sjehutch/twitterbot-reply/README.md

-# twitterbot-reply=python
+# twitterbot-replypython

 ##This bot has  main use
-`1.
-It listense for a keyword example right now fitnes `2. it responds to the user who tweeted it with a generic text, @symbol and image
+-1.
+It listens for a keyword example right now fitnes -2. it responds to the user who tweeted it with a generic text, @symbol and image

-`the tools used in this project were python3
+-the tools used in this project were python3

 ###You will want to import the following in your main .py file (i called mine hello.py)